Where To See Tulips in the Netherlands

 Best for travelers combining a tulip trip with jaunts to Belgium or France, these jewel-toned flower fields are particularly striking around the towns Hulst and Terneuzen.
 The fields are close together, so ideal for a walking or cycling excursion—and, like their counterparts in North Holland, you’ll encounter very few crowds.

-Find things to do in the Netherlands
+Book more things to do in Netherlands